pulumi/pulumi-aws/examples/route53/README.md

-# examples/cloudwatch
+# examples/rout53

-A simple example of using the `CloudWatch` APIs.
+A simple example of using the `route53` APIs.